AlirezaSaadatmand/Random-Color/README.md

-This is a JavaScript project that shows random colors each second
+This is a JavaScript project shows random colors each second

 What you can do :